maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 ---
 layout: post
-title: "Making string validation faster by no longer using a regular expression.
+title: "Making string validation faster by not using a regular expression.
 A story."
 date: 2017-04-24 06:20:00 +0100
 comments: true
 published: true